 Limit the number of caregivers for the child.
 Having different babysitters or respite workers can create stress for an infant, in addition to the stress they may already be experiencing.
 Use the same qualified caregivers consistently.

 More Help for Opioid Exposed Infants

-It is important for caregivers to recognize that newborns exposed to opioids will have special needs.
-Mothers to be may need to have a clear understanding of how the drugs taken during pregnancy may affect the fetus.
+Caregivers need to recognize that newborns exposed to opioids will have special needs.
+Mothers may need to have a clear understanding of how the drugs taken during pregnancy may affect the fetus.
 It is also important to preserve calm and develop the mother-child bond once the baby is born.
-During this vulnerable time, a strong connection between the mother and her loved ones are also important – these links can be helpful in supporting her as well as the child.
-A mother who is well supported can better remain attuned to her child and in turn provide the care that a drug-exposed infant may require.
+During this vulnerable time, a strong connection between the mother and her loved ones is also important – these links can help support her and the child.
+A mother who is well supported can better remain attuned to her child and, in turn, provide the care that a drug-exposed infant may require.